 The cliffs had the same appearance as those of Vatu Leile, Ongea, Mango, Kambara, and many other elevated islands of Fiji.
-There were fewer fossils, perhaps, but otherwise the petrographic character of the rock was identical with that of Fiji.
+There were fewer fossils, perhaps, but otherwise the petrographic character of the rock was identical with that of

 Fiji.

 The south-western extremity of the island sloped gradually to the sea, and showed two well-defined terraces.
-The lines of these two terraces could, as a rule, be traced along the faces of the vertical cliffs by the presence of caverns along the lines of those levels, similar to the lines of caverns indicating the line of present action of the sea at the base of the cliffs.
+The lines of the sea, and showed two well-defined terraces along the faces of the vertical cliffs by the presence of caverns along the lines of those levels, similar to the lines of caverns indicating the line of present action of the sea at the base of the cliffs.